 For example, the Tusi chieftains supplied the Ming dynasty with Tujia soldiers, and Tujia districts were largely left alone in return.
 This allowed Tujia culture to develop and thrive under imperial rule for centuries.

 The Qing, on the other hand, replaced many of the local Tujia rulers with officials of their own.
 And they also tried to impose their customs and way of life on them.
-Nowadays, however, the Tujia are an officially recognized minority by the People’s Republic of China, with Tujia heritage sites such as Furong being promoted as tourism destinations.
+Nowadays, however, the Tujia are an officially recognized minority by the People’s Republic of China.
+And Tujia heritage sites like Furong are being promoted as tourism destinations.

 At the opposite end of the main plaza, up a small flight of stairs, I encountered the Earth King Temple.
 Sadly, the temple was damaged in Mao’s Cultural Revolution but was rebuilt in the year 2000.